BitEscrow/escrow-sdk/README.md

 The funder independently verifies the account information, then sends their funds into the account address.

-Once the transaction is in the mempool, the funder can commit the funds to a contract by signing the contract's spending paths.
+Once the transaction is in the mempool, the funder can then commit the funds by signing the contract's spending paths.
 These signatures authorize the contract to spend the deposit based on the contract terms.

-The combination of these signatures form a [covenant](docs/deposit.md) with the contract.
+The combination of these signatures form a [covenant](docs/deposit.md) with the contract:

 ```ts
 interface CovenantData {